qundao/mirror-beautifulsoup4/doc/index.rst

 ``NavigableString()`` and ``.new_tag()``
 ----------------------------------------

-If you need to add a string to a document, no problem--you can pass a Python string in to ``append()``, or you can call the :py:class:`NavigableString` constructor::
+If you need to add a string to a document, no problem—you can pass a Python string in to ``append()``, or you can call the :py:class:`NavigableString` constructor::